 Without access to general healthcare, people cannot get the preventive care and health education that’s vital to helping them reduce their risks for type 2 diabetes.
 Without testing specifically, people do not know they have type 2 diabetes, which can likely worsen as it progresses, leading to subsequent complications.

 As with any condition, there are a lot of myths and misconceptions about type 2 diabetes and various risk factors.
 Knowing which ones are not true can help you learn more about the condition.

 Myths and misconceptions about type 2 diabetes can include:

 - Eating too much sugar causes diabetes.
 Eating sugar is not the cause of diabetes.
-There is a complex array of genetic and environmental factors that increase a person’s risk for diabetes.
+There’s a complex array of genetic and environmental factors that increase a person’s risk for diabetes.

 - You need to eat special food if you have diabetes.
 Nope, not true!
-A nutrient-dense, well-balanced diet, which includes occasional treats, is just fine.
+A nutrient-dense, balanced diet — which includes occasional treats — is just fine.

 - Diabetes is not that serious.
-It is important to take diabetes seriously, because it can lead to serious complications if not managed well.
-However, much of diabetes management is in your control.
+It’s important to take diabetes seriously, because it can lead to serious complications if not managed well.
+But much of diabetes management is in your control.
 You can take steps to help keep your blood glucose in a target range.

 If you have any of the risk factors previously discussed, talk with a medical professional about your personal risk for type 2 diabetes.